 Many people believe that the CSDDD establishes new disclosure requirements.
 However, "to avoid duplicating reporting obligations", the CSDDD states that the directive "should not introduce new reporting obligations in addition to those provided for in Directive 2013/34/EU (CSRD)".
 Therefore, a company that is subject to the CSRD in addition to the CSDDD will have to disclose information on how it meets the CSDDD requirements in its sustainability report under the CSRD .

-As the ESRS were adopted before the CSDDD, they do not mention this legislation.
+Since the ESRS were adopted before the CSDDD, they do not mention this legislation.
 Nevertheless, there are many publication requirements that are relevant to disclosing how companies are implementing the CSDDD.
-With regard to due diligence, section 4 of ESRS 1 is dedicated to this and maps the essential elements of due diligence to the publication requirements of ESRS 2 and, in some cases, those of the thematic ESRSs.
-Lastly, the climate transition plan required by the CSDD will be disclosed under publication requirement E1-1 (Climate change mitigation transition plan).
+Concerning due diligence, section 4 of ESRS 1 is dedicated to this and maps the essential elements of due diligence to the publication requirements of ESRS 2 and, in some cases, those of the thematic ESRSs.
+With regard to climate objectives, the climate transition plan required by the CSDDD will be disclosed under disclosure requirement E1-1 (Climate change mitigation transition plan).